Shed Roof Replacement Costs

 metal sheeting

-Sheet metal roofing costs about £35 per m2.
-Of course, the appearance of this material may not be everyone's cup of tea, but otherwise, this type of roofing is advantageous on many fronts and arguably offers great value for money.
+Sheet metal roofing costs about £35 per m².
+Of course, the appearance of this material may not be everyone's cup of tea.
+But if that doesn't put you off, then this type of roofing is advantageous on many fronts and offers great value for money.

 Fibreglass Roof Cost